The Best Places to Visit in Ohio's Major Cities

 Ohio provides millions of people with historical landmarks, cultural entertainment and scenic nature sites to visit every year.
 Whether you are making a trip at the height of summer or the middle of winter, statewide attractions give you plenty to explore indoors and outside.

 Dayton KOA Holiday's location puts you close to some of the biggest cities in western Ohio, making it the ideal location for a vacation rental, if you like camping or traveling with your RV.
-When you make your reservation here, see if you can fit any of these can't-miss cities on your travel agenda.
+When you make your reservation here, see if you can fit any of these best cities in Ohio to visit on your travel agenda.

 You simply can't make a list of major cities in Ohio without including the capital city and most populous area, Columbus.
 It is located right in the center of the state, where you can witness the Olentangy and Scioto rivers meeting.
 Thanks to its vast districts that schools, museums, art collections and businesses call home, young people, families and professionals alike rank this city as one of their favorites.